stoporek/website/content/authors/admin/_index.md

 - Principal Investigator
 ---

-Sean Toporek is a professor of Plant Pathology at the SDSU.
-His research interests include ...
+Sean Toporek is an assistant professor of Specialty Crops Plant Pathology at SDState.